maximilianmbeck/vlstm_cuda/README.md

       - Reason: the weighting factor for h_prev was computed suboptimally
       - Solution: compute it in the following order $(e^{m1-m2}*n1)/n2$ instead of computing the fraction first

-    - fix: larger QtileDim and KVtileDim do not work yet
+    - fix FW: larger QtileDim and KVtileDim do not work yet for forward pass
       - Works for quadratic tiles up to 32x32 with Threads16x16
+      - careful the input and/or grid dim must be chosen such that the grid dim is >= input
       - Not working yet:
         - KVTileDim < QTileDim
         - quadratic tiles > 32x32
+      - Hypothesis: not working because too much shared memory is allocated!
+(But do not get an error during kernel launch.)

+    - fix FW: Enable KVTileDim < QTileDim TODO

+    - fix BW: Enable Q x KV > (8x8)
+      - For QxKV=16x16 (TB4): Dstr mat, dIgs, dFgs correct

 6. **Implement vLSTM forward pass with tensor cores**: